 That season, I was amazed by how much Max was able to do.
 Although Max took longer than his older classmates to come out of his shell, the older kids watched out for him, and he responded to their attention and modeling.
 In little time, Max “joined the pack,” pretended quite readily, and took on remarkable challenges.
-What blew my mind even more, though, was how much the older children seemed to gain from both caring for Max and making him their genuine playmate.
+What blew my mind was how much the older children seemed to gain from both caring for Max and making him their genuine playmate.

-Nevertheless, younger children take in so much information, and they learn from all that they observe.
-If we stop thinking of the older children as yardsticks against which to compare a younger child’s play, we can see older children as compelling teachers who can scaffold a younger child’s learning.
-When we allow young children to take their time, and look for evidence of learning both in and outside of class, we nearly always see young children making remarkable progress in mixed age settings.
+Nevertheless, younger children take in so much information, and learn from what they observe.
+If we stop thinking of the older children as yardsticks against which to compare a younger child’s play, we can see older children as teachers who can scaffold a younger child’s learning.
+When we allow young children to take their time, and look for evidence of learning both in and outside of class, we nearly always see young children making remarkable progress.